Application Process

 Application Timing

 SOE reviews applications on a rolling basis and makes two separate decisions: admission and funding.
-Depending on when you submit your application, you may receive these 2 decisions multiple weeks or months apart (admission decision comes first via your online application portal).
-We typically begin reviewing applications for Fall semester admission in November.
-Occasionally, an exceptional application may receive a funding decision that early or earlier, but we make most of our funding decisions in January and February.
-Funding decisions can extend into March, April, and even May, depending on the type of funding available, the pool of applicants, and the decisions recipients of first-round offers make.
+Depending on when you submit your application, you may receive these two decisions multiple weeks or months apart (the admission decision comes first via your online application portal).
+We review applications for admission in the Fall semester from November to May.
+Occasionally, an exceptional application may receive an early funding decision, but we make most of our funding decisions in January and February.
+Funding decisions can extend into May depending on the type of funding available, the pool of applicants, and the decisions recipients of first-round offers make.
 We recommend submitting your application by January 1st to be considered for funding.
-Please review our Graduate Funding page for more information.
-We do not review applications for a Spring semester start, except in very unusual circumstances.
+Please review our Graduate Funding page for more information

 Types of Admission